LiorAronov/Terraform-Aws-Static-Website/README.md

 ![The site](https://user-images.githubusercontent.com/111339448/224541029-b9bd640d-43cc-4d55-8d0d-1b9cf17c86e2.png)

-## troubleshooting tips
+## Troubleshooting Tips

+If you're experiencing issues while using the website, try the following tips to resolve them:
+- Use an incognito window to access the website if it's not loading properly.
-    - If the website does not load, try again after a few minutes or try from an incognito window.
+- If the website fails to load, wait a few minutes before trying again.
-    - If you don't see the background image, try using another browser.
+- If the background image is not visible, try switching to an different browser.